paritytech/polkadot-sdk/bridges/docs/high-level-overview.md

 Many things are abstracted by the pallet:
 - the message itself may mean anything, the pallet doesn't care about its content;
 - the message dispatch happens during delivery, but it is decoupled from the pallet code;
-- the messages proof and messages delivery proof are verified outside of the pallet;
+- the messages proof and messages delivery proof are verified outside the pallet;
-- the relayers incentivization scheme is defined outside of the pallet.
+- the relayers incentivization scheme is defined outside the pallet.

-Outside of the messaging pallet, we have a set of adapters, where messages and delivery proofs are regular storage proofs.
+Outside the messaging pallet, we have a set of adapters, where messages and delivery proofs are regular storage proofs.
 The proofs are generated at the bridged chain and require bridged chain finality.
 So messages pallet, in this case, depends on one of the finality pallets.
-The messages are XCM messages and we are using XCM executor to dispatch them on receival.
+The messages are XCM messages; we use the XCM executor to dispatch them on receival.
 You may find more info in [Polkadot <> Kusama Bridge](./polkadot-kusama-bridge-overview.md) document.

 More: [pallet level documentation and code](../modules/messages/).

 ### Bridge Relayers Pallet

 The pallet is quite simple.
 It just registers relayer rewards and has an entrypoint to collect them.
-When the rewards are registered and the reward amount is configured outside of the pallet.
+When the rewards are registered and the reward amount is configured outside the pallet.

 More: [pallet level documentation and code](../modules/relayers/).